Lloyd Kaufman: Troma Studios

 In 2012, Kaufman starred in the anthology horror film Horror House, playing Joe the Real Estate Agent in each of the film's five story scenarios.

 On April 30, 2013, Kaufman appeared on an episode of Angry Video Game Nerd, reviewing the video game Toxic Crusaders on various consoles.
 Kaufman also appears in Angry Video Game Nerd: The Movie as himself, and was interviewed by James Rolfe.

 In December 2013, Lloyd Kaufman revealed on the podcast Chimichanga Talk that he found lost behind-the-scenes footage of the film Rocky.
 Kaufman directed this footage and it was shot on Super-8.
 He also stated that he has completed a commentary of the footage and that it will be included in the 40th Anniversary release of Rocky on Blu-ray and DVD.

 In 2013, Troma premiered Return to Class of Nuke 'Em High Vol.1 (2013) at the Cannes Film Festival.
 Return to Nuke 'Em High: Vol. 1 was a collaboration between Troma and Starz/Anchor Bay, it is also the first film Kaufman has directed on digital.
 The film has been well received premiering all over the world picking up awards and critical praise along the way.
 The New York Times stated "Powered by ribald bursts of bad taste and bodily fluids...
 The overall effect is [sic] joyous."
 Fangoria said "Return to Nuke 'Em High: Vol. 1 is undeniably funny, brave and so unlike anything else being put out today that it practically demands respect."

-The Museum of Modern Art selected Return to Nuke 'Em High: Vol. 1 as part of its prestigious "Contenders" series - a collection of influential, innovative films made in the past 12 months that are believed will stand the test of time - honoring Kaufman along with fellow directors David Lynch, Woody Allen, the Coen Brothers, and Sofia Coppola.
+The Museum of Modern Art selected Return to Nuke 'Em High: Vol. 1 as part of its prestigious "Contenders" series - a collection of influential, innovative films made in the past 12 months that are believed will stand the test of time - honoring Kaufman along with fellow directors David Lynch, Woody Allen, the Coen Brothers and Sofia Coppola.

 In 2020, Kaufman released #ShakespearesSh*tstorm, his iteration of William Shakespeare's The Tempest, a spiritual sequel to Tromeo and Juliet.

-In 2021, Kaufman served as producer on the Troma films, Brandon Bassham's Slashening: The Final Beginning & Mercedes The Muses's Divide & Conquer.
-In addition to his usual Troma Entertainment duties, Lloyd, along with Michael Herz served as Executive Producer on the Legendary Pictures reboot of The Toxic Avenger, directed by Macon Blair and set for a 2022 release date.
+In 2021, Kaufman served as producer on Brandon Bassham's Slashening: The Final Beginning and Mercedes The Muses's Divide & Conquer.

-Also due to be released from Lloyd Kaufman and Troma Entertainment in 2022 are the feature films, Ben Johnson's Curse of the Were Deer, Chris Downie's Buggers and Thom DeMicco's Swing Life Away.